Assessment and Accreditation

 responses on the Mentor Teacher survey in these conversations as an added support for assigning the most effective mentors.

 Input for advanced level programs is also gathered from stakeholders annually.
-During summer curriculum work, a review of M.Ed. program data, course content, clinical experiences, and assessments occur.
-This annual strategic meeting is where critical conversations about programming, candidates, recruitment, considerations from graduates, employers, candidates, Site Mentors, and outside
+During annual summer curriculum work, a review of M.Ed. program data, course content, clinical experiences, and assessments occurs.
+This annual curriculum review meeting is where we have critical conversations to develop strategies for improving our programming, candidates’ performance, and recruitment with data analyses and information gathers from graduates, employers, candidates, Site Mentors, and outside stakeholders.

 Summer is also our opportunity to reach out to district personnel concerning specific clinical practice opportunities that would more strongly support our candidates’ mastery of the CAEP RA.1.1 elements and RA.1.2 standards.
 Our collective conversation in Summer 2023 focused heavily on Special Education Mild/Moderate programming.
 This specific content was chosen to realign expectations of clinical